PauSolerValades/eazy-args/README.md

 # EazyArgs

-A simple, type-safe, no boilerplate arg parser for Zig that leverages compile-time meta-programming to generate and fill an struct according to the provided definitions.
+A simple, elegant, type-safe, no boilerplate argparser for Zig that leverages compile-time meta-programming to generate and fill an struct according to the provided definitions.
 Absolutely inspired by @gouwsxander [easy-args](https://github.com/gouwsxander/easy-args) C library.

 ## Main Idea